delabassee/odl2021-lab/step/oci-signup.md

 ### Prerequisites

 * A valid email address, make sure to use the address you have used to registered for this event!
-* Ability to receive SMS text verification (only if your email isn't recognized)
+* Ability to receive SMS text verification (only if your email isn't recognized!)

 ## Create Your Free Trial Account

 In this section, you will sign-up for a free tier OCI account.
-Fill out the registration form [here](https://oracle.com/DevLiveJava0330).
+Fill out the registration form [here](oracle.com/devlivejava0914screenshots).

 💡 The sign-up user interface might be slightly different than the user interface of this guide.
 It is anyway very intuitive.
 The key is to sign-up using the **same email address** as the used to register for this Hands-on-lab.